 Starting a business as a corporation or LLC requires having a Statutory Agent in Arizona.
-Learn what the Statutory Agent is, their job duties and the requirements to be one.
+Learn what the Statutory Agent is, their job duties, and the requirements to be one.

-What is a Statutory Agent?
+What is a statutory agent?

-Why is a Statutory Agent Required in Arizona?
+Why is a statutory agent required in Arizona?

 A Statutory Agent is required by the Arizona Corporation Commission when filing for a business entity such as a corporation and Limited Liability Company.
-This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation), but can be changed at any time.
+This appointment is first made in the entity formation documents (Articles of Organization or Articles of Incorporation) but can be changed at any time.

 Sole proprietorships and general partnerships do not need a Statutory Agent.

-The requirements for an entity to have a Statutory Agent are formed under Arizona Statutes Section 10-501 (corporation) or Section 29-604 (LLC) which mandate registered entities will have and continuously maintain a Statutory Agent and office within the state.
+The requirements for an entity to have a Statutory Agent are formed under Arizona Statutes Section 10-501 (corporation) or Section 29-604 (LLC), which mandate registered entities will have and continuously maintain a Statutory Agent and office within the state.

 The reason for having one makes sense.
-If a business is owned by a single-person, it’s easy to determine who should be notified in the event of a lawsuit or tax notice.
-However, if a business has several owners, members or partners, it would be difficult to determine who the correct contact is.
-By requiring a central point of contact in the state there is no question that time-sensitive documents are going to the right person in a timely manner.
+If a business is owned by one individual, it’s easy to determine who should be notified in the event of an annual report renewal, lawsuit, or tax notice.
+However, if a business has several owners, members, or partners, it would be difficult to determine who the correct contact is.
+By requiring a central point of contact there is no question that time-sensitive documents are going to the right person in a timely manner.

-- Administrative Dissolution – In Arizona, if the business doesn’t have a Statutory Agent, the Secretary of State can dissolve the entity.
+- Administrative Dissolution – In Arizona, if the business doesn’t have a statutory agent, the Secretary of State can dissolve the entity.

-Who can be a Statutory Agent in Arizona?
+Who can be a statutory agent in Arizona?

-A statutory agent in Arizona can be any resident of the state who is 18 years or older, a registered Arizona domestic business entity or a foreign business entity authorized to do business in the state.
+A statutory agent in Arizona can be any resident of the state who is 18 years or older, a registered Arizona domestic business entity, or a foreign business entity authorized to do business in the state.
 An entity may not be its own agent.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
-Service of process refers to the delivery of legal documents, often a summons, subpoena or lawsuit filed against a business entity.
+Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

 An important requirement for a statutory agent is they must sign the Statutory Agent Acceptance form and file it with the Arizona Corporation Commission.

-Can I be my own Statutory Agent in Arizona?
+Can I be my own statutory agent in Arizona?

-How much does a Statutory Agent cost?If you act as your own Registered Agent, there is no cost.
-Depending on the services provided, a commercial Registered Agent service typically costs between $100-$150 per year.
-Northwest Registered Agent’s service is $125 per year and offers several extras.
-Some entity formation companies like IncFile, include a Registered Agent at no cost for the first year when you register your corporation or LLC with them.
+If you act as your own Statutory agent, there is no cost.
+Depending on the services provided, a commercial statutory agent typically costs between $100-$150 per year.
+Northwest Statutory agent’s service is $125 per year and offers several extras such as document scanning and mail forwarding.
+Some entity formation companies like IncFile, include a Statutory agent at no cost for the first year when you register your corporation or LLC with them.

 A Statutory Agent can be changed by submitting the Statement of Change of Known Place of Business Address or Statutory Agent (corporation Form, LLC Form) along with the filing fee to the Arizona Corporation Commission.